danionescu0/docker-flask-mongodb-example/README.md

 It is connected with the MQTT service.
 Every datapoint that passes through the MQTT service will be saved in InfluxDb and displayed in Grafana.
 (port 3000)
 Default credentials are: admin / admin

+Also here we have Chronograf (https://www.influxdata.com/time-series-platform/chronograf/) this is a tool for exploring influxDb database
+(port 8888)

 **10** [User CRUD fastapi](#User-CRUD-fastapi) Create, read, update and detele operations made available with fastapi framework (port 88)